ttt-alexr/salesFORCED/stylus/howto.md

 1. Download the Stylus browser extension and install it
    - [Stylus for Edge or Chrome](https://chromewebstore.google.com/detail/stylus/clngdbkpkpeebahjckkjfobafhncgmne?hl=en)
    - [Stylus for Firefox](https://addons.mozilla.org/en-US/firefox/addon/styl-us/)
-2. Click the extention icon and click Manage
+2. Click the extension icon and click Manage
-3. Click the + icon (write new style)
-4. Click Import
+3. Click Import
-5. Paste the code found [here](salesforce-case.css)
+4. <a href="SalesForced_stylus.json" download>Download this</a>